nathancy/flir_lepton_sensor/README.md

 # flir_lepton_sensor

-Pure python library for capturing images from the Lepton over SPI (for example, on a Raspberry PI).
+Python module for capturing images from the Lepton over SPI (for example, on a Raspberry PI).
+Uses the Pylepton library for thermal image capture.
+Integrates GPS coordinates with corresponding thermal image and CSV logging.
+Contains scripts to convert CSV data into KML to be used with Google Earth image processing.

 ## Installation and Dependencies
 Requires `cv2` and `numpy` modules.
 To install: